StevieoXOR/Banking-Socket/README.md

 # Banking-Socket

 * Python
-* Uses multithreaded TCP Sockets to check your bank balance or deposit/withdraw an integer number of dollars.
+* Uses multithreaded TCP Sockets with a Server-Client organization scheme to check your bank balance or deposit/withdraw an integer number of dollars.
 * Currently, only a single bank account is supported, but it can be accessed from multiple clients (multiple shells/terminals/command prompts).
 * Killing the server (stopping execution of server.py) kills the bank account.
 Next time the server is run, the account will have the default value instead of what it previously had.